sargrapher/local_rag_demo/README.md

 # Local RAG Demo with Docker

-This project demonstrates a Retrieval-Augmented Generation (RAG) application using Docker, Ollama, and ChromaDB.
+This project demonstrates a Retrieval-Augmented Generation (RAG) application using Ollama and ChromaDB.
 The application processes documents, creates embeddings, and stores them in a vector database for efficient retrieval.

 ## Quick Start